AITestingOrg/banking-microservices-tutorial/README.md

 ```bash
 docker-compose -f ./pact-broker/docker-compose.yml up -d
 ```
 Generate the PACTs and execute them.
+Note, if you have not completed the PACT tests in all the projects then you will see build failures during the first step here, these can be ignored.
 ```bash
 sh ./scripts/generate-publish-pact-tests.sh
 sh ./scripts/run-pact-tests.sh